raul-padua/genai-meli-product-page/README.md

 ## 📄 License

-This project is created for educational and evaluation purposes as part of the MercadoLibre GenAI technical challenge.
+This project is created for educational and demonstration purposes.

 ---